 BOOKS AND ARTS APRIL 7, 2008

 John Patrick Diggins, author of John Adams: The American Presidents Series, Steven Waldman, author of Founding Faith, and Kirk Ellis, writer and co-executive producer of the HBO miniseries "John Adams," are discussing the show on TNR.com.
-Alan Taylor, author of Writing Early American History, joined the discussion last week.
+Alan Taylor, author of Writing Early American History, joins the discussion this week.
 This is the tenth entry in their conversation.
 (Follow the complete dialogue here: Entries 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.)

-Dear Jack and Kirk,
+Dear Steve and Kirk,